zhanzhenzhen/futurescript/develop.md

 Publish
 =======

+Make sure the newest version is reflected in the spec.
+(All "version" areas are already commented by `<!-- version -->`.)

 Make sure all examples in `"examples"` directory is using the newest version.

 Then run test to make sure there's no false or error result: